 The shipment of goods and services across international borders subjects us to extensive trade laws and regulations.
 Our import and export activities are governed by customs laws and regulations in each of the countries where we operate.
 Moreover, the European Union, the United States and other countries control the import and export of certain goods and services and impose related import and export recordkeeping and reporting obligations.
 Those governments have also imposed economic sanctions against certain countries, persons and other entities, such as sanctions that restrict or prohibit transactions involving Iran, Syria, Venezuela and Russia or their citizens or companies.
-For more information on the impact on our business of the sanctions on Russia as a result of the armed conflict in Ukraine, see "Risks Relating to Our Business and Industry - The Russia-Ukraine armed conflict may adversely affect our operations".
+For more information on the impact on our business of the sanctions on Russia as a result of the armed conflict in Ukraine, see "Risks Relating to Our Business and Industry - An escalation of the Russia-Ukraine war and other armed conflicts may adversely affect our operations".
 Similarly, we are subject to the U.S. anti-boycott laws.
 Trade laws and regulations are complex and frequently changing, and they may be enacted, amended, enforced or interpreted in a manner that could materially impact our operations.
 For example, in March 2018, under Section 232 of the Trade Expansion Act of 1962 ("Section 232"), the United States imposed a 25% tariff on steel articles imported from all countries, with the exemption of Canada and Mexico, as member states of the USMCA, and imports of steel tubes from Australia, Argentina, Brazil and South Korea (the latter three with specific quotas per product).
-The U.S. government has also granted five successive exemptions on imports from Italy, Mexico, Romania and Argentina, of steel billets to be used at our Bay City mill, for an aggregate amount of 1,750,000 tons.
+The U.S. government has granted successive exemptions on imports from Italy, Mexico, Romania and Argentina, of steel billets to be used at our Bay City mill, with the latest being granted in December 2023 for the import of 200,000 tons from Argentina, Italy and Romania.
 Exemptions are granted only for a one-year term and future requests might not be granted, thus adversely affecting our operations or revenues.
 On October 31, 2021, the United States and the EU reached an agreement whereby Section 232 tariffs were replaced with tariff-rate quotas for steel melted and poured in Europe starting on January 1, 2022, and steel products imported from the EU for a period of two calendar years (i.e., until 31 December 2023) without the need to reapply.
 This agreement allows Tenaris to import, through December 31, 2023, up to 299,376 tons of billets from Italy and Romania without paying the 25% annual tariff.
+On December 28, 2023, the United States renewed this agreement allowing Tenaris to import, through December 31, 2025, up to 419,749 tons of billets from Italy and Romania per year without paying the 25% tariff.
+There is no guarantee that additional tariffs on steel exports to the U.S. market will not be reimposed in the future.
 Failure to comply with applicable trade regulations could also result in criminal and civil penalties and sanctions.